 The Cover Letter has long been a controversial topic among recruiters.
 Does it hold any value?
 Is it even going to get read?
-It's definitely something worth exploring, and I am genuinely interested to find out what other people think.
+In this post, I’m going to hopefully find some answers to these questions, but I am also genuinely interested to find out what other people think – so please feel free to comment on your experiences below.

 A cover letter has become a seemingly mandatory addition to any job application, ranging from automatically generated notes from job boards, to vast, essay-like suitability statements – and from my experience I’m unsure as to whether people are just doing them for the sake of it, or if they can serve a purpose.